30 Minute Break Rule

 First read about the basics of farm exemptions .

 The old 30 minute rule affected when and how so many truck drivers took rest breaks.
 Each CMV driver had to take a rest break within driving 8 consecutive hours without a break.
 During the breaks, CMV drivers had to have either sleeper berth or off duty status.
-Through the new rule, a driver still has to take a 30 minute break.
+Through the new rule, a driver still has to take a 30 consecutive minutes break.
 But only if the driver’s accumulated 8 hours of driving time and wants to continue driving.
 This means that some drivers won’t need to consider the new 30 minute break rule.
 It now applies to drivers operating a CMV over 8 hours each workday.
 This means that not as many drivers will have to use a break to maintain compliance.
 The rule change might result in a reduction in the number of FMCSA trucking dot violations .
 Must visit Trucking Authority Packages .

 All about the NY HUT; New York Highway Use Tax Registration .
 Drivers can now stay on duty (without driving) during each break.
 This provides an opportunity for drivers to become productive.
 With the new rule, almost anything beyond operating a CMV counts as an official break.
 The new rule positions truck drivers to perform plenty of crucial work activities.
 Getting fuel isn’t the only key action a truck driver on a break can now conduct.
 Drivers can also take care of loading and unloading.
 Plus, they can knock out paperwork and various vehicle inspections.
 Many other work activities also count as an official 30 minute break.
 Must visit UCR registration .